turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlebuilder_api.rst

     ``storage``
         `"direct"` storage indicates that values will be encoded into the texture without any remapping, and thus will only handle values between `0` and `1`.

-        `"normalized"` storage indicates that values will be remapped to be between `0` and `1` based on the system-wide minimum, and maximum values attained after interpolation and discretisation to animation frames.
+        `"normalized"` storage indicates that values will be remapped to be between `0` and `1` based on the system-wide minimum, and maximum values attained after interpolation and discretization to animation frames.

     ``compress``
         `"none"` compression indicates that `float2` values will occupy two rows of the output texture, and `float4` values will occupy four rows of the output texture.